 - Sprinkle flaked dulse over a baked potato to amp up the flavor of a classic.

 VEGAN CLAM CHOWDER IS MADE FROM VEGETABLES WITH NO OIL OR FAT

 Next, in a separate soup pot, I sautéed onions, garlic, celery, carrots, and fresh thyme together.
-The potatoes are all uniform size but serve as the chunky, yet soft component in the soup.
+The potatoes are all uniform in size but serve as the chunky yet soft component in the soup.

 Now, slowly add the vegetable broth, stirring until flour is absorbed into the vegetables.
-Then add the potatoes and Old Bay Seasoning( a creole seasoning) which enhances the flavors inherent in the dulse.
+Then add the potatoes and Old Bay Seasoning( a creole seasoning), enhancing the flavors inherent in the dulse.

 - If you are allergic to nuts or don't eat nuts, you can blend 1/2 cup of gluten-free four with the almond milk and omit the cashews.

 - Skip the almond milk altogether, and use vegetable broth instead with 1/2 cup of gluten-free or whole-grain flour

 - Or, blend the cashews in the vegetable broth.

 IF YOU LOVE CREAMY DELICIOUS COMFORT SOUPS, GIVE THESE A TRY